 - As a main concept, the functions/duties and responsibilities of the Accountable Manager (ACM), Safety Manager (SM), Compliance Monitoring Manager (CMM), shall be defined in the OMM.
-It is recommended to specify the subordinated functions and nominated persons (including duties and responsibilities) in the respective manual (e.g. OM, CAME, MOE) to avoid duplications. - Ideally duties and responsibilities are to be established in a simple but logical order: - Short, brief description of the accountability and the function; - Reporting to (subordination); - Duties and responsibilities; - Power and authority. - Personnel as required for specific organisations such as AOC, NCC, SPO, ATO, FSTD, Part 145 etc. shall be described in the relevant manual.
+It is recommended to specify the subordinated functions and nominated persons (including duties and responsibilities) in the respective manual (e.g. OM, CAME, MOE) to avoid duplications. - Ideally duties and responsibilities are to be established in a simple but logical order: - Short, brief description of the accountability and the function; - Reporting to (subordination); - Duties and responsibilities; - Power and authority. - Personnel as required for specific organisations such as AOC, NCC, SPO, ATO, FSTD, Part-145, CAMO etc. shall be described in the relevant manual.
 Depending on the size and complexity of the organisation, and if not otherwise required, it is recommended to include all relevant functions within the OMM (e.g. FSTD, AeMC).
 However, a duplication of management personnel description shall be avoided. - Besides the duties, responsibilities and accountabilities as required by the respective organisation and/or part of the duties and responsibilities concerning the Management System, the following are to be included in the duties and responsibilities for each nominated person: - Allocation of responsibilities and duties and issuing instructions to individuals, sufficient for implementation of the safety policy and the safety standards, in their area of activity; - Monitoring of safety standards, including the adherence of employees to these standards, also by means of inspections; - Evaluation of safety performance indicators in their field of activity; - Evaluation of safety relevant records in order to avoid the occurrence of undesirable trends;

-- Recording and analysis of any deviations from company specific standards and ensuring correction, corrective action and preventive action within the organisational unit; - Compilation of periodical data evaluation as an input to management evaluation activities; - Promotes corporate culture of safety and quality, philosophy, policies and overall standard of performance, risk awareness and associated behaviour; - Assurance of a comprehensive document and record management/ storage/ archive and liaising with FOCA regarding administration and coordination; - Assurance that all subordinates meet the qualification requirements for their respective activities, management and planning of continuous education/ currentness and career development of the subordinates.
+- Recording and analysis of any deviations from company specific standards and ensuring correction, corrective action and preventive action within the organisational unit;

+- Compilation of periodical data evaluation as an input to management evaluation activities; - Promotes corporate culture of safety and quality, philosophy, policies and overall standard of performance, risk awareness and associated behaviour; - Assurance of a comprehensive document and record management/ storage/ archive and liaising with FOCA regarding administration and coordination; - Assurance that all subordinates meet the qualification requirements for their respective activities, management and planning of continuous education/ currentness and career development of the subordinates.

-Note: This CL provides guidelines, requirements and explanations concerning duties, responsibilities and accountabilities for ACM, CMM, SM, SAG, SRB only.
+Note: This GM/INFO CL provides guidelines, requirements and explanations concerning duties, responsibilities and accountabilities for ACM, CMM, SM, SAG, SRB only.

-4.4.1 Accour Ch.
-4.4.1 M/CC EVALUATION METHOD MS CL TOPIC ORO.GEN.200 ORA.ATO.210 LEGAL REFERENCE ORO.GEN.210 ORA.ATO.110 ORO.AOC.135 ORA.AeMC.210 ORO.GEN.200 ORA.ATO.210 ORO.GEN.210 ORA.ATO.110 4-OMM03-025 CL ChOM ChSeqNo.
-OMM, Chapter 3.X "Accountable Manager" MANUAL REFERENCE
+4.4.1 M/CC Accountable Manager (ACM) Ch.
+4.4.1 ISS1 / REV4 / 21.12.2021 ORO GEN 200 ORO GEN 210 ORO.AOC.135 ORO GEN 200 ORO GEN 210 ORA ATO 210 ORA.ATO.110 ORA.AeMC.210 ORA.ATO.210 ORA.ATO.110 MS CAMO.A.200 CAMO.A.305 4-OMM03-025 OMM, Chapter 3.X "Accountable Manager"

-APP: The nomination of the Accountable Manager requires prior approval.
+APP: For AOC holders, AeMCs, ATOs and CAMOs the nomination of the Accountable Manager requires prior approval.